 Filling your roster doesn't only mean finding new staff, but retaining existing staff.
 Focus on increasing both communication and incentive in order to reduce burnout during the busy period.

-Research from our 22/23 Market Insights & Salary Guide shows employees reporting flexibility as a key factor when deciding to stay in their position (or find a new one!).
+Many employees report flexibility as a key factor when deciding to stay in their position (or find a new one!).
 If you can let your full-time or key staff take annual leave or look for ways that you can adjust your roster to provide them with some flexibility (eg, a weekend off) this can go a long way in terms of employee relationships, satisfaction and your overall ROI.
 Consider discussing holiday plans with existing staff well in advance.
-This will not only make your employees feel heard but make your life easier when planning your roster and assessing where you may need extra staff.
+This will not only make your employees feel heard but also make your life easier when planning your roster and assessing where you may need extra staff.